codio/knowledge/source/instructors/setupcourses/assignment-settings/mandatory.rst

 ==================

 By default all assignments are mandatory but can be made optional by toggling the switch off and will not then be included within the :ref:`progress bar <progress-bar>` calculation for students.

+..
+Note:: This feature is only available once course/module progress bar is enabled in the course.